-One of the scarier trends in cybercrime is ransomware: criminals infect your workstation or network with software that can encrypt your files.
+One of the scarier trends in cybercrime is ransomware: Cybercriminals use malicious software, often delivered as an email attachment or link, to infect the network and lock email, data, and other critical files until a ransom is paid.
+These evolving and sophisticated attacks are damaging and costly.
+They can cripple day-to-day operations, cause chaos, and result in financial losses from downtime, ransom payments, recovery costs, and other unbudgeted and unanticipated expenses.
 You, the victim, then have to choose whether or not to pay the ransom to get the decryptor tool.
 No one wants to be in this position.

 How big of a problem is this?
-Here are some quick numbers from 2016:
+Here are some quick numbers:

 What can you do?

-The best defense to ransomware is a solid security infrastructure that includes comprehensive email, web, application, and network protection.
-Since users are our last line of defense and almost always our weakest link, you'll need to include user training and ongoing reinforcement of security awareness.
+The best defense against ransomware is a solid security infrastructure that includes comprehensive email, web, application, and network protection.
+Because users are your last line of defense and almost always your weakest link, you'll need to include user training and ongoing reinforcement of security awareness.
 No security strategy is complete without that.

 If you're reviewing or building a new backup strategy, here are a few things to consider:

-For example, you may have a Recovery Time Objective of 1 hour for your public-facing website, because it's important that the public knows you are open for business.
-Your Recovery Point Objective for that website might 72 hours or more because the website data is easy to recreate or just not that valuable.
-In this case, the System Administrator would restore the website as soon as possible from a backup that might be several days old.
+For example, you may have a recovery time objective of 1 hour for your public-facing website because it's important that the public knows you are open for business.
+Your recovery point objective for that website might be 72 hours or more because the website data is easy to recreate or just not that valuable.
+In this case, the system administrator would restore the website as soon as possible from a backup that might be several days old.
 Digging into scenarios like this will help you determine your data protection plan and get buy-in from others.